OXID-eSales/paypal-checkout-documentation/configuration.rst

 #.
 Save your settings.

-Optional: Configure country mapping of PayPal Checkout payment methods
+Optional: Configuring the country mapping of PayPal Checkout payment methods
 ----------------------------------------------------------------------------

+With the initial installation, the :productname:`PayPal Checkout` payment methods are automatically assigned to the corresponding countries.

-Offer certain :productname:`PayPal Checkout` payment methods only in certain countries.
+If necessary, limit certain :productname:`PayPal Checkout` payment methods to specific countries.

+Most :productname:`PayPal Checkout` payment methods cover multiple countries.
+For example, the :productname:`Credit Card` payment method is available to customers worldwide, and the :productname:`Pay Later` payment method is available to your customers in countries in Europe, the USA, and Australia.

+For more information about the country coverage of each :productname:`PayPal Checkout` payment method, see :ref:`introduction:Market coverage by payment methods`.

 By default, a customer's billing address, not the shipping address, determines whether a :productname:`PayPal Checkout` payment method is available for the customer.
 |br|
 Example: Only customers with a billing address in Poland will be offered the :productname:`Przelewy24` payment method.

-Certain :productname:`PayPal Checkout` payment methods cover multiple countries.
-For example, the :productname:`Credit Card` payment method is available to customers worldwide, and the :productname:`Pay Later` payment method is available to your customers in countries in Europe, the USA and Australia.

-For more information about the country coverage of each :productname:`PayPal Checkout` payment method, see :ref:`introduction:Market coverage by payment methods`.

 |procedure|